-The Dickinson Recycling Center in Milford accepts household hazardous materials such as these and disposes of them responsibly.
+The Dickinson County Regional Collection Center (RCC) located in Milford accepts household hazardous materials such as these and disposes of them responsibly.

 HHMs, or household hazardous materials, are chemicals that are reactive, flammable, corrosive or poisonous.

-“Basically, it’s something you’re not supposed to throw away in the regular garbage because it can potentially be one of those four things,” said recycling center manager Charles Vigdal.
+“Basically, it’s something you’re not supposed to throw away in the regular garbage because it can potentially be one of those four things,” said RCC manager Charles Vigdal.

-Private residents may dispose of HHMs for free at the recycling center if they live in Dickinson County, except residents of Terrill and Superior.
+Private residents may dispose of HHMs for free at the RCC if they live in Dickinson County, except residents of Terrill and Superior.
 Residents of those cities should contact their city office for information on where to dispose of HHMs.

-Vigdal said that the most common HHM the recycling center deals with is oil-based paint — which is considered hazardous since it is flammable.
+Vigdal said that the most common HHM the RCC deals with is oil-based paint — which is considered hazardous since it is flammable.
 He added that the most common question he encounters is, “What is an HHM?”